Delivering Broad & Deep Expertise in Evidence-Based Health Communication

 Health communication is the science and art of using communication to advance the health and well-being of people and populations.
-The vision of the Center for Health Communication is improved health for all through evidence-based health communication.
+The vision of the Center for Health Communication — a collaboration between The University of Texas at Austin’s Dell Medical School and Moody College of Communication — is improved health for all through evidence-based health communication.

 Areas of Focus